Bopified/ToyBattlesHQ/doc/updater_overview.md

 - Confirm .cab contains all changed files
 - Check XML checksums match the files
 - Ensure previous update packages remain available in the server
+- Ensure that your cgd.dip's `patchversion.cdb` inside the `ENG` folder has the latest version, identically as the last one inside your `patch.ini` file.
+Otherwise your launcher will complain!